 So, my buddy knows our family well and sent us a Universal Yums box to try out for Christmas!
-I was SO EXCITED.
+I was SO EXCITED to dig into some Yum Yum snacks!
 I wanted to write about it, because I didn’t see a Universal Yums review specifically for families.

 In fact, I think it’s an awesome gift to give a group of people, whether it’s a family, workplace or a freshman living in a dorm.
 Most subscription boxes are intended to be enjoyed solo, but this one’s different and worth checking out.
 I think you definitely get your money’s worth!
 Here’s why.